curationexperts-deprecated/darlingtonia/README.md

 # Darlingtonia

 ***
-Darlingtonia is getting a new name and a new focus.
+**DEPRECATION NOTICE:** Darlingtonia is getting a new name and a new focus.
 Darlingtonia started as a command line importer tool, but in recent projects we have added UI that allows users to import directly form the Hyrax dashboard.
-To reflect this and other changes our importer gem will now be called **Zizia**.
-Accordingly, we are depreciating Darlingtonia and all future development will be done on **Zizia**.
-In the future, **Zizia** will not be compatible with Darlingtonia.
+To reflect this and other changes our importer gem will now be called [**Zizia**](https://github.com/curationexperts/zizia).
+Accordingly, we are depreciating Darlingtonia and all future development will be done on [**Zizia**](https://github.com/curationexperts/zizia).
+Moving forward, [**Zizia**](https://github.com/curationexperts/zizia) will not be backward compatible with Darlingtonia.
 The code for Darlingtonia will remain available here, but no future development will be occurring.
 ***
 <table width="100%">
 <tr><td>